 For more information on my extralegal groups research, I talk about it in this video interview.
 I’m currently working on a book manuscript on Extralegal Groups (under contract with Oxford University Press) building on my doctoral research in Liberia.
 I also co-edited Corruption and Post-Conflict Peacebuilding: Selling the Peace? with Dominik Zaum.
 (Chapter abstracts here.)
 It came out in September 2011 (Routledge).
-There is more information about my research and publications here.
+More information about my research and publications here.

-On Twitter, I am @cheng_christine.
+I’ve become a big fan of Twitter in the past year and was recently named to the #cdnfp Twitterati!
+Follow me @cheng_christine.
 I regularly comment on international affairs for a variety of media outlets including the BBC, the Wall Street Journal, al Jazeera, Radio France International, and Real Clear World.
 I also maintain a page on academia.edu.